gaogaotiantian/ColorFightAI/README.md

 * `cellNum`: how many cells does this user occupy.

+* `baseNum`: how many bases does this user occupy.

+* `goldCellNum`: how many golden cells does this user occupy.

 <!-- * `energy`: hou much energy does this user have. -->

 ## Error Code from AttackCell()<!-- and BuildBase() -->